CJ-Felicitas/CJ-Felicitas/README.md

 - There's nothing much to see in here, most of my projects are in a closed source.

 ### I'm currently practicing
-- php
+- PHP
-- Vanilla JS
+- Javascript
 - Java
 - HTML 5
 - BS3
-- SQL
+- MySQL
 - Laravel
 - ReactJS
 - AngularCLI

-I'm looking forward to learn Web Development.
+I'm looking forward to learn more about Web Development.